cmk/rings/README.md

 mempty >< a ≡ a --1
 ```

-Neutrality, distributivity, and the lack of a second unit lead to a distinct absorbtion property:
+Neutrality, distributivity, and the lack of a second sunit lead to a distinct absorbtion property:

 ```
 a >< b ≡ a >< b <> b